Shojiyao12/UP-Admissions-Simulator/README.md

                specifications I will include in my software project.
   • Design - so that it looks visually appealing and not just plain for users.
   • Coding - for the reason that this project would require it.
-  • Testing - since in any project done, this phase is crucial to ensure that the user does not experience any sudden errors while using it.
+  • Testing - since in any project, this phase is crucial to ensure that the user does not experience any sudden errors while using it.

 Target User/s: